Full GEO Report for https://mphmetalrecycling.ca/

 Overview:

-On 03/16/26 mphmetalrecycling.ca/ scored 38% — **Weak** – Overall, the site has some good fundamentals, but a few key gaps are making it harder for AI systems to confidently understand and validate the business.
+On 03/16/26 mphmetalrecycling.ca/ scored 38% — **Weak** – Overall, the site is easy to access, but a few key trust and clarity signals aren’t coming through consistently in AI-driven results.

 Website Screenshot